-- Calculating the value of your belongings.
+- Calculate the value of your belongings.

-Calculate the value of your things
+Step 1: Calculate the value of your things

-If you have to make a claim, having an inventory is a useful tool for giving yourself the best chance of regaining the value of your possessions, especially if you don't have replacement cost coverage.
+If you have to make a claim, an inventory is a useful tool for giving yourself the best chance of regaining the value of your possessions, especially if you don't have replacement cost coverage.

 Once you know what you own, you can decide if you have any special items like jewelry or art that wouldn't be covered by most renters insurance policies.
 Instead, to insure these items you'd need to purchase riders or endorsements.

-Know how much insurance to buy
+Step 2: Decide how much insurance coverage to buy

-Before you choose where to buy renters insurance, you should make sure that you're getting the best price for your lifestyle's insurance requirements by raising or lowering your coverage limits and adjusting your deductible.
+Before you choose where to buy renters insurance, you should make sure that you're getting the best price for your insurance requirements by raising or lowering your coverage limits and adjusting your deductible.

 The price of your renters insurance is determined partly by the levels of coverage you buy.
 This means that if you're unsatisfied with a quoted price, you could try lowering your personal property protection and liability insurance on your application.
-However, you should continue to make sure that the coverage you buy will still be enough to protect you from any losses if your property was damaged.
+However, you should continue to make sure that the coverage you buy will still be enough to protect you from any losses if your property is damaged.

 While providing quotes online, companies will often offer a range of add-ons for more protection as well as discounts for home features such as dead bolts and burglar alarms.
 You should also pay attention to whether your policy offers actual cash value for your items or replacement cost value.
 The distinction is important if something does happen to your property.